Upscale Cottage with Ultra Privacy and Spectacular View

 - Review Submitted 02/25/13

-Recommended for: Families with teenagers, adventure seekers, age 55+, pet owners, romantic getaway, sightseeing.
+Recommended for: Adventure seekers, families with teenagers, sightseeing, age 55+, romantic getaway, pet owners.

 This home is absolutely fantastic!
 I can't say enough about the views!!!!!
 The porch is where we lived most of our trip when we were not out hiking and exploring Cashiers and Highlands.
 We did a lot of hiking there on the Preserve and the fire pit area was really nice; it was well stocked with wood and starter logs.
 Our son played in the creek there many late afternoons while we had cocktails and appetizers.
 The beds are very comfortable, the kitchen is well stocked and all the linens were nice as well.
 It was one of our best family vacations and we look forward to returning.
 The Gamekeepers Tavern is a must for anyone looking to eat out one evening.